Welcome to Nelnet

 If you had multiple loans with Great Lakes, all of them will transfer to Nelnet.

 It's possible you have other student loans serviced by another servicer.
-You can find out which loans Nelnet services by creating an account on our website and logging in to view your Account Summary.
+You can find out which loans Nelnet services by creating an account on our website and logging in to view your Account Summary by selecting My Loans.
 To view all of your federal loans, including those with other servicers, visit StudentAid.gov.
-Your account in StudentAid.gov should be updated to reflect your updated servicer information within 7 to 10 days after your loans are transferred to Nelnet.
+Your account in StudentAid.gov should be updated to reflect your updated servicer information within 7 to 10 business days after your loans finish transferring to Nelnet.

 Yes.
 Nelnet will assign a new federal student loan account number to you once it loads your loan(s) onto its system.
 Nelnet will inform you of your new account number in the welcome communication it sends to you.

 Yes.
 Follow the instructions Nelnet provides in its welcome communication to sign up at Nelnet.com.
 Under Great Lakes, you’ve had a user ID, PIN, and password; with Nelnet, you’ll establish a username and password.

 Once you receive your welcome communication from Nelnet and you’ve created your Nelnet.com account, you can log in at any time to view your loan details and check your status.

 Yes, they did.
 If you need to make changes to your communication preferences with us, log in to your Nelnet.com account, choose My Profile from the menu, and select Manage Paperless.

 Yes, your loan history will transfer.
 If you need a history of the payments you made to Great Lakes, Nelnet can help.
 Just give us a call at 888.486.4722 and we can either email or mail the information to you within a few business days.